cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ## Summary of Options
 1. Operator (admin) precomposes a collection of volumes.
 The resource pool consists of this assortment of volumes.
 OR
 2. Operator (admin) designates a pool of external storage.
 For example 1,000 TB.
-The resource pool consistes of this storage, to be "carved" into volumes at the time a Framework accepts an offer in the form of a RESERVE.
+The resource pool consists of this storage, to be "carved" into volumes at the time a Framework accepts an offer in the form of a RESERVE.

-Note: Initial implementation with asume pre-deployed storage, and could even assume pre-provisioned volumes.
+Note: Initial implementation with assume pre-deployed storage, and could even assume pre-provisioned volumes.
 Maybe just tell mesos what volumes have been pre-provisioned, without implementing an operator API to do volume provisioning

 ## Attribute Options